 My experience is that most of the time, the eraser will do the trick.
 But, there might be times where the polish might still be stuck on the trim.
 For these most extreme cases, an option is to use a magic eraser.
 I don’t typically reommend using this, as it can be abrasive sometimes and cause damage to the trim and possibly paint if you happen to accidentally rub it against the nearby paint.

-If you want to avoid getting compound or polish on your car’s trim, I suggest taping up the trim prior to using your polisher.
+If you want to avoid getting compound or polish on your car’s trim from the get-go, I suggest taping up the trim prior to using your polisher.
 I know it does take a bit more time with an added step before polishing and after polishing, but you really can avoid a lot of these issues with polish leftover on your car’s trim.
 If your trim is older and cracked, you can potentially see even more issues as the polish can dry up in the cracks, which is incredibly difficult to remove afterwards.
+So taping up the trim prior to polishing is really worth the time and effort.